JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - We can chain methods in classes.
 This is common in OOP in JS.
 In order to do this, you just need to return `this` for each of the methods you are wanting to chain.
 - Check print out for summary + extra notes.

 - Geolocation Navigator (API) - `navigator.geolocation.getCurrentPosition()` - takes 2 call back functions.
 The first function is the callback that works on 'success' - whenever the browsers get the coordinates of the user.
-The second function is the callback that works on an 'error' while getting the coordinates
+The second function is the callback that works on an 'error' while getting the coordinates.
+- On forms, the default behaviour once things are submitted is to refresh the page, so just set the `e.preventDefault()` if using JS for forms.